fnalways/terminus-docs/docs/how-to/space/bill.md

    **Terminus** gradually stores system data on a cloud-based S3 bucket through JuiceFS.
 This is a **postpaid product**.
 On the second billing day, we'll generate a detailed cost based on your storage usage during the billing cycle.
 You'll see this on your second bill.

 - **Cloud backup**
    **Terminus** includes a backup feature.
-If you choose cloud storage, you can backup the host's data to our public storage cloud.
+If you choose cloud storage, you can back up the host's data to our public storage cloud.
 Like cloud storage, this is a **postpaid product**.

 - **Host instance traffic**<br>
    Cloud hosting can incur traffic charges when it generates external traffic.
 Here, "external" refers to internet usage outside the assigned region, which can happen in various scenarios.
 Like cloud storage, cloud hosting is a **postpaid product**, where you receive a bill based on your usage.